PKCubed/PKPaddle/README.md

 # PKPaddle
-An electronic morse code paddle
+An electronic morse code paddle using an ESP32